Ellerman Lines: Predecessors and early years

 The company was incorporated in 1892, by the businessmen John Ellerman, Christopher Furness and Henry O'Hagan, who bought the assets of the Liverpool based shipping firm Frederick Leyland and Co Ltd. The company started with an initial capital of £800,000 to buy the fleet of 22 vessels from the executors of Frederick Leyland, the former head of Frederick Leyland and Co.
 Ellerman was initially the managing director, and Furness the chairman, but Ellerman had taken on the role of chairman himself by 1893.

 The company expanded in 1900 by acquiring 20 ships from the West India and Pacific Steamship Company.
 The firm was then reorganised as Frederick Leyland (1900), and operated with a capital of £2,800,000.
 In 1901 the company was bought by J. P. Morgan's International Marine Mercantile Company, but Ellerman remained as chairman, and the owner of 20 ships.
 He later acquired the Papayanni Steamship Company and eight of its ships.
 He used these assets to form the London, Liverpool and Ocean Shipping Company, based at Moorgate in London.

-The London, Liverpool and Ocean Shipping Company then went on to buy 50 percent of George Smith and Sons' City Line, Glasgow, and 50 percent of the Hall Line Ltd in 1903.
+The London, Liverpool and Ocean Shipping Company then went on to buy 50 per cent of George Smith and Sons' City Line, Glasgow, and 50 per cent of the Hall Line Ltd in 1903.
 Its capital was further increased, and the name was changed to Ellerman Lines.
 The company had its head offices in Liverpool and Glasgow, with a subsidiary office in London.
 Further acquisitions followed.
 In 1904–05 the company bought McGregor, Gow and Co of Liverpool, which was known as Glen Line.
 In 1908 the company bought the financially troubled Bucknall Steamship Lines who operated on numerous routes between the United Kingdom, South Africa, the near East and North America, which in 1914 was renamed Ellerman & Bucknall Steamship Co.

 The Ellerman group of companies now occupied a dominating position in the Mediterranean and Near East.
 By 1914, the Ellerman group controlled four subsidiary companies: Ellerman City Line; Ellerman and Bucknall Steamship Company; Ellerman and Papayanni Lines; and Hall Line (though the City and Hall line were often referred to as one — Ellerman City & Hall Lines).